 Favorite quote from the author:

-Have you ever desperately wanted to change something about yourself, but you can’t seem to make it a lasting change?
+Have you ever wanted to make a change that just wouldn’t stick?
 Maybe you’ve wanted to drop drinking for a while, or maybe you’re still stuck in the same dead-end job that you promised yourself you’d quit years ago.

-If this is you, you’re definitely not alone.
-Most of us want to change ourselves, and we have plenty of resources, but it’s hard to make a major lifestyle change stick.
-So what is the secret to lasting change?
+You’re not alone.
+Most of us want to change ourselves, and we have plenty of resources, but it’s hard to make a major lifestyle upgrade stick.

 Therapist Shahroo Izadi would say you’re probably missing one key component: self-compassion.
-As a specialist in addiction recovery, she has helped countless people learn to make changes and understand themselves on a deeper level.
-In her best-seller, The Kindness Method, she gives practical exercises to help anyone learn how to make and sustain lasting change.
+As a specialist in addiction recovery, she has helped countless people make changes and understand themselves on a deeper level.
+In her bestseller, The Kindness Method, she gives practical exercises to help anyone make and sustain change.

 Here are the 3 of the most helpful lessons this book taught me: